Gluten Free Apple Pie

 1 tsp cinnamon

-1 TBL of butter cut up into small pieces to top fruit (set aside)
+1 Tbsp.
+Butter cut up into small pieces to top fruit (set aside)

 Cinnamon sugar blend